Greetings! I am a 5th year PhD student at the Language Technology Institute of Carnegie Mellon University.

 Publications

 Yingshan Chang and Yonatan Bisk.
-"Language Models Need Inductive Biases to Count Inductively" arXiv:2405.20131 (under review)
+"Language Models Need Inductive Biases to Count Inductively" ICLR 2025

 Jimin Sun, So Yeon Min, Yingshan Chang, Yonatan Bisk "Tools Fail: Detecting Silent Errors in Faulty Tools" EMNLP 2024